deepakandgupta/ExamPortal/README.md

 # ExamPortal

-A quiz template in native Javascript which fetches question from Open Trivia DB.
+A quiz app template using Javascript which fetches question from Open Trivia DB.